ETFdb Logo

 Getting Global ESG Exposure

 Getting global exposure to ESG doesn’t mean that investors need to hold multiple positions in international stocks.
-They can get all-encompassing global exposure via the FlexShares STOXX Global ESG Impact Index Fund (ESGG ).
+They can get all-encompassing global exposure via the FlexShares STOXX Global ESG Impact Index Fund (ESGG A-).

 Per the fund’s description, ESGG seeks investment results that correspond generally to the price and yield performance (before fees and expenses) of the STOXX® Global ESG Select KPIs Index.
 The index is designed to reflect the performance of a selection of companies that, in aggregate, possess greater exposure to ESG characteristics relative to the STOXX® Global 1800 Index, a float-adjusted market capitalization-weighted index of companies incorporated in the U.S. or in developed international markets.